EDU-491-22, Top:Tech for Instruc & Mgmt (SU15)

 INSTRUCTOR: Ryan Schaaf

-An introduction to technology as a tool for classroom instruction and management, this course provides opportunities in planning, designing, and producing projects that support the instructional needs of students in grades P-12.
-The projects encompass skills in word processing, web page design, presentation software, and other technologies.
-Students explore learning theories and best practices for the integration of technology into daily instruction and are exposed to state and national technology standards.
+As an introduction to technology as a tool for classroom instruction and management, this course provides opportunities in planning, designing, and producing projects that support the instructional needs of students in grades P-12.
+The projects encompass skills in effective web search strategies, word processing, web page evaluation and classroom application, presentation software and best practices, and other interactive, 21st century technologies and implementation strategies.
+Students explore learning theories and best practices for the integration of technology into daily instruction and are exposed to state and national technology standards as well as content standards such as the Maryland State Curriculum and the Common Core State Standards.

 Students will be able to: